afrah30/CIS298-MemeGenerator/README.md

 ### Group #19 - Angie Fakih, Jeneen Jadallah, Afrah Mohamed

 ## Project Overview
-Our group project is a Meme Generator that pulls random quotes/jokes from an API and places them onto meme templates.
+Our group project is a Meme Generator called Memeify that pulls random quotes/jokes from an API and places them onto meme templates.
 We are using popular Python libraries like Pillow, requests, and Tkinter to create a fun and interactive program.
 Users will be able to select templates, generate memes, and share them.

 ## Tasks & Roles
 We've split the project into three major tasks, and each group member is working on one of them: